felipeosouza/tikfollows/README.md

 ## Main features in the project

-- MongoDB Realm and Atlas
+- MongoDB Realm Functions and Atlas Database
+- Google AdMob
 - State managing with Redux
 - Two languages(English and Portuguese)
 - Google Sign-in from MongoDB